jmunixusers/presentations/window-and-desktop-environments.md

 ### Stacking
-Also referred to as floating windows, this is the type of environment many people will be used to from windows or OSX.
+Also referred to as floating windows, this is the type of environment many people will be used to from Windows or OSX.
 Stacking environments make heavy use of the mouse to move and resize windows, and generally have very little in the way of keyboard bindings for those who want them.

-The benefit of stacking window managers generally the shallow learning curve, and user-friendlyness of their controls and operations.
+The benefit of stacking window managers is the shallow learning curve, and user-friendlyness of their controls and operations.
 Though for users who want more advanced operations and views, they tend to fall short.